bevry/taskgroup/README.md

 #### Notes

 - Available methods:
+	- `constructor(fn?)` - `fn(addGroup,addTask)` is optional, it allows us to use an inline and self-executing style for defining groups
 	- `setConfig(config)` - sets the configuration for the group, returns chain
-	- `addTask(fn)` - adds a a new task item to our group, returns the new task item
+	- `addTask(args...)` - creates a new task item with the arguments and adds it to the group, returns the new task item
-	- `addGroup()` - adds a new group item to our group, returns the new group item
+	- `addGroup(args...)` - creates a new group item with the arguments and adds it to the group, returns the new group item
 	- `run()` - starts executing of the tasks, returns chain
 	- All those of [EventEmitter2](https://github.com/hij1nx/EventEmitter2)
 - Available configuration: